cerebralnomad/Recipe-Scribe/README.md

 Otherwise either clone the repo, make recipe_scribe.py executable and run from the command line or make a program shortcut.

-Requires tkinter to be installed (apt install python-tk) if running from source.
+Requires tkinter to be installed from your distro repo if running from source.
 Tkinter doesn't have to be installed to run the executable.

+# TKinter installation

+For Ubuntu and other Debian based distros:
+`sudo apt install python3-tk`

+For Fedora:
+`sudo dnf install python3-tkinter`

+For Arch:
+`sudo pacman -Sy tk`

 ## Usage